syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Area.md

 IDictionary is useful to bind this kind of data source.

-> Note: In this sample data, 0, 1, 2, 3 …6 are the Keys and the CompanyExpenses are the Values.
+N> In this sample data, 0, 1, 2, 3 …6 are the Keys and the CompanyExpenses are the Values.

 {% highlight c# %}